freqtrade/freqtrade/docs/freqai.md

 testing; the other points are used for training.

 The test data is used to evaluate the performance of the model after training.
 If the test score is high, the model is able to capture the behavior of the data well.
 If the test score is low, either the model either does not capture the complexity of the data, the test data is significantly different from the train data, or a different model should be used.

+### Using the `inlier_metric`

+The `inlier_metric` is a metric aimed at quantifying how different a prediction data point is from the most recent historic data points.

+User can set `inlier_metric_window` to set the look back window.
+FreqAI will compute the distance between the present prediction point and each of the previous data points (total of `inlier_metric_window` points).

+This function goes one step further - during training, it computes the `inlier_metric` for all training data points and builds weibull distributions for each each lookback point.
+If one of the distances falls in the tail of the respective weibull distribution, it is considered an "outlier."
+If the distance to the lookback point is not in the tail, it is considered an "inlier."
+Inliers receive a value of 1, and outliers receive a value of 0.

+FreqAI adds this `inlier_metric` score to the training features!
+Thus, your model is trained to recognize how this temporal inlier metric is evolving.

+Users can control the weibull threshold using the `inlier_metric_weibull_cutoff`

+This function does not currently remove outliers from the data set.

 ### Controlling the model learning process